 What was the most fulfilling part of this trip for you?

 Protests against the murder of George Floyd by a Minneapolis police officer broke out during your skate.
-When did you first hear about his murder and how did it affect you?
+When did you first hear about his murder, and how did it affect you?

 I saw the video of George Floyd being murdered by the police the day before my trip.
 It was so tough to watch.
-I used to live a block and half away and shopped at the grocery store where he was killed.
+I lived a block and half away and shopped at the grocery store where he was killed.
 The next few days were an emotional rollercoaster.
 I didn’t have service for the first 40 miles, so I couldn’t check the news or go on Facebook or anything.
-I got to my tent and set up camp and finally started to get service on my phone.
+I got to my tent and set up camp, and finally started to get service on my phone.
 I started seeing some photos and live streams of what was happening back home in Minneapolis.
 I didn’t get a wink of sleep that night.
-I knew I needed to put the phone down and get some rest but I couldn’t look away.
-I was in the most peaceful place imaginable watching my city literally burning to the ground on my friends’ live streams.
+I knew I needed to put the phone down and get some rest, but I couldn’t look away.
+I was in the most peaceful place I could imagine, watching my city literally burning to the ground on my friends’ live streams.
 It was all I could think about over the next few days.
 Returning home was surreal.
 I took a skate through the city to see the aftermath.
 It was tough to see, but I was so impressed with how quickly our community has come together to clean up the mess.

 Now that you’ve knocked off a 153-mile ultra skate, what’s next?

 I haven’t thought that far!
-I am a pretty sporadic person and I have never been much of a planner.
+I am a pretty sporadic person, and I have never been much of a planner.
 Who knows, I might get the itch to go out to the Badlands in South Dakota one of these days.
 I’d love to cover some distance out there.

-Do you have any advice for someone who wants to try a solo long distance skate?
+Do you have any advice for someone who wants to try a solo long-distance skate?

 Just go for it!
 You’ll be surprised at what you can do when you put your mind to it.
 Try skating as much as you can leading up to it.
-Invest in comfortable skates.
-Pack light.
+Invest in comfortable skates—pack light.

 - Follow Mike Lufholm on Instagram.